meteorhacks/flow-components/README.md

 };
 ~~~

 It's very important to define the component before accessing it using `.find()`.
-That's why we've a naming convension like above.
+That's why we've a naming convention like above.

-Likewise you can group `actions`, `states` and `prototypes` in anyway you like organise your component.
+Likewise you can group `actions`, `states` and `prototypes` in anyway you like organize your component.

 ## Accessing Component DOM

 We've designed components in a way that to reduce the direct interfacing with the DOM.
-But in practise, it's hard to do.
+But in practice, it's hard to do.
 So, if you want to access the DOM directly inside the component, here are the APIs for that.
 All these API are scoped to the template of the component.

-* this.$(selector) - get a jquery object for the given selector
+* this.$(selector) - get a jQuery object for the given selector
 * this.find(selector) - get a one matching element for the given selector
 * this.findAll(selector) - get all matching elements to the given selector